On this page:

 The eComply project is supporting the development of 3D building compliance technology that can pre-check building designs against selected planning and building codes.
 The first eComply solution has been co-developed with prop-tech start-up Archistar, and will assess building designs against the Small Lot Housing Code.

-The eComply project will also deliver an open specification known as the ‘eComply Framework’ to build industry capability, support the development of more digital assessment tools, and encourage the broader adoption of digital building processes.
+The eComply project has also delivered an open specification known as the eComply Framework to build industry capability, support the development of more digital assessment tools, and encourage the broader adoption of digital building processes.

 eComply is being delivered as part of Digital Twin Victoria program that’s helping to revolutionise how we plan and manage our built and natural environments.

 Digital Twin Victoria has been working with Australian prop-tech start-up Archistar and the Victorian building industry to co-develop assessment methodologies and test the Archistar Comply tool.

 The project has built on the learnings from a pilot in early 2021 that was a partnership between Development Victoria, Brimbank City Council, Office of Projects Victoria, Victorian Planning Authority, and the Victorian Building Authority.